 “The foundation of success is separating your identity from your goals.
-If your identity equals your goals and success in sports (or in any one area of your life), your ability to face challenges and handle disappointments in that area will be weak,” Hintsa explains.
+If your identity depends on your sports performance or fitness results, your ability to face challenges and handle disappointments in that area will be weak,” Hintsa explains.

 I have witnessed up-close that successful athletes have roles outsides their athlete identity – they are also parents, spouses, friends, children and entrepreneurs.

 “It’s natural that an athlete’s life revolves around sports to a large extent but it needs to be balanced with other aspects, such as friends, family and community.
 If your whole identity is tied to sports performance and success, your world will come crumbling down when your career is over.”